The full monty

 "The full monty" (or "the full Monty") is a British slang phrase of uncertain origin.
 It means "everything which is necessary, appropriate or possible; 'the works'".
 Similar North American phrases include "the whole kit and caboodle", "the whole nine yards", "the whole ball of wax", "the whole enchilada", "the whole shebang", or "[going] the whole hog".

 The phrase was first identified in print by lexicographers of the Oxford English Dictionary in the 1980s.
 Anecdotal evidence exists for earlier usage; the phrase was also used as the name for some fish and chip shops in Manchester during the same period.
+The phrase was popularised more widely since the late 1990s via its use as the title of the 1997 British film The Full Monty, plus more recent spin-offs with the same title, wherein its usage (in the context of the story) denotes a complete reveal in the sense of stripping "all the way" on a stage, i.e., total nudity.

 Hypothesised origins of the phrase include: